Blog

 • Coronary artery bypass grafting

-Approximately one year after surgery, a Veteran may be considered “recovered,” and their temporary 100% disability benefits may return to their previous lower level.
+Approximately one year after surgery, a Veteran may be considered “recovered,” and the temporary 100% disability benefit be reduced to the previous rating.

 Total Disability Rating for Ischemic Heart Disease